relativitydev/relativity-trace-documentation/docs/administrator_guide/alerting/alert_rules.md

 ---
 layout: default
-title: Rules
+title: Alert Rules
 parent: Alerting
 grand_parent: Administrator Guide
 nav_order: 1
 ---

-# Rules
+# Alert Rules
 {: .no_toc }

-Description here...
+Alert Rules are used to define the policies that identify misconduct within an organization.
 {: .fs-6 .fw-300 }

 1. TOC